Aeastr/NotchMyProblem/README.md

 ---

-## **Why Padding?**
+## **Padding**

-Modern iPhones have notches, Dynamic Islands, and heavily rounded corners.
+Modern iPhones have Notches, Dynamic Islands, and heavily rounded corners.
 If you place buttons or other UI elements too close to these cutouts you risk:

 - Elements appearing cramped or uncomfortably close to the cutout
 - Parts of your UI being clipped by the curved screen edges